achoung/react-tic-tac-toe/README.md

 - Once a player has won, the winning cells highlight.

-- Player X and O are always randomly picked to start a new game.
+- Player X and O are randomly picked to start first in a new game.